-The Junior Design Awards 2020 are OPEN FOR BUSINESS.
+The Junior Design Awards 20/21 have RE-OPENED FOR BUSINESS.

 The Junior Design Awards #JDA20 are a unique opportunity to win a luxury award that is – and continue to be – the most esteemed accolade in the family lifestyle award arena, recognised by brands, clients and consumers alike.
-Winners are handpicked by the Junior editorial team and a host of highly respected judges (more on this soon) across our judging days held in June and July before all the winners are announced in September 2020.
+Winners are handpicked by the Junior editorial team and a host of highly respected judges (more on this soon) across our judging days held in September before all the winners are announced in November 2020.

 Whether you’ve entered before or this will be your first time we thought it would be useful to give you some INSIDER TIPS on how to make your entry meet the criteria set and to help you really stand-out.
 These tips our from our Editor Bonita based on last years entries and are meant to be helpful for making your entry ‘shine’.